Top 10 Key Searching Tricks

 2. Check Your Pockets

-Make sure you didn’t unconsciously put your missing keys in another pocket.
-Make sure to check your jacket, pants, your backpack and any other bag you had on you when your keys disappeared.
+Make sure you didn’t unconsciously put your lost keys in a different pocket.
+Check the pockets on your jacket, pants, your backpack and any other bag you had on you when you lost your keys too.

 3. Retrace Your Steps

-Don’t just think about what you were doing, actually go through the motions of retracing your steps, and you could find your keys or at least remember where you put them.
+Don’t just think about what you were doing, actually go through the motions and retrace your steps.
+You could find your misplaced keys or at least remember where you put them.

 4. The Eureka Zone